-It's been about two and a half years since Apple's 12in MacBook was last updated (back in June 2017), and the company officially discontinued it in July 2019.
-It doesn't look like there's much of a future for the petite super-slim laptop now that Apple is focusing its attention on the Air instead.
+It will soon be three years since Apple's 12in MacBook was last updated (back in June 2017), and the company officially discontinued it in July 2019.
+You might think that there is no future for the petite super-slim laptop now that Apple is focusing its attention on the Air instead, but there is known to be work underway at Apple to create a Mac that uses an Apple-made processor, and it might just be the MacBook that this new chip premieres in.
+This new MacBook could arrive this year according to a normally-accurate Apple analyst.